You can access information about getting help from mental health services in Powys here.

 Cyfle Cymru Out of Work Service (OoWS)

-This Peer Mentoring project, provided by Kaleidoscope alongside Hafal and Remploy Cymru, is funded through the European Social Fund, and sponsored by the Welsh Government with initial funding granted until 2018.
+This Peer Mentoring project, provided by Kaleidoscope alongside Hafal and Remploy Cymru, is funded through the European Social Fund, and sponsored by the Welsh Government.
 Participation on the project is voluntary and referred clients may leave the programme at any time with no sanctions or penalties.

 It is an employment focused project aimed at supporting participants who experience either substance misuse or mental health issues, and who are currently either long term unemployed or economically inactive.